shorn/zinc/readme.md

   Federated identity provider sign-in / Google", though Amazon are also prone to changing their UI too

-## Configure the client app to know about our stack details
+## Configure the SSM parameters that configure the lambda
-* populate [client Config.ts](./client/src/Config.ts) with the details for the Cognito "Email" and "Google" user-pools
+* go to the AWS SSM parameter store console, there will be various SSM params with value "set me in the console"
 * copy the values from teh various `Ouputs` sections in the output of the `deploy` script (you can safely re-run `deploy` if needed)
 ```
 Outputs:
-CognitoEmailStack.CognitoEmailStackCognitoEmailUserPoolClientId = 5olqlrovoqjtgnb6orcl2larnd
+CognitoEmailStack.CognitoEmailStackCognitoEmailUserPoolClientId = xxx
-CognitoEmailStack.CognitoEmailStackCognitoEmailUserPoolId = ap-southeast-2_CQVVulGz5
+CognitoEmailStack.CognitoEmailStackCognitoEmailUserPoolId = region_xxx

 Outputs:
-CognitoGoogleStackV2.CognitoGoogleStackV2CognitoGoogleUserPoolClientId = 7bjopbg1nl44qgsgqa89almsrv
+CognitoGoogleStackV2.CognitoGoogleStackV2CognitoGoogleUserPoolClientId = xxx
-CognitoGoogleStackV2.CognitoGoogleStackV2CognitoGoogleUserPoolDomain = cog-poc-google2
+CognitoGoogleStackV2.CognitoGoogleStackV2CognitoGoogleUserPoolDomain = domain-name
-CognitoGoogleStackV2.CognitoGoogleStackV2CognitoGoogleUserPoolId = ap-southeast-2_sxSfqgfX6
+CognitoGoogleStackV2.CognitoGoogleStackV2CognitoGoogleUserPoolId = region_xxx
-CognitoGoogleStackV2.CognitoGoogleStackV2CognitoGoogleUserPoolRegion = ap-southeast-2
+CognitoGoogleStackV2.CognitoGoogleStackV2CognitoGoogleUserPoolRegion = region
 ```
-  * the current values in the `Config.ts` are for my own test infrastructure, you need to change them over to point to your own infrastructure

 ## Build and deploy the client app
 * `cd <repo>/client`